mrdbourke/pytorch-deep-learning/README.md

 * **Done images for:** 00, 01, 02, 03, 04, 05, 06, 07
 * **Done keynotes for:** 00, 01, 02, 03, 04, 05, 06, 07
 * **Done exercises and solutions for:** 00, 01, 02, 03, 04, 05, 06, 07

+## About this course

+### Who is this course for?

+**You:** Are a beginner in the field of machine learning or deep learning and would like to learn PyTorch.

+**This course:** Teaches you PyTorch and many machine learning concepts in a hands-on, code-first way.

+If you already have 1-year+ experience in machine learning, this course may help but it is specifically designed to be beginner-friendly.

+### What are the requirements?

+1. 3-6 months coding Python.
+2. At least one beginner machine learning course (though this might be able to be skipped, resources are linked for many different topics).
+3. Experience using Jupyter Notebooks or Google Colab (though you can pick this up as we go along).
+4. A willingness to learn (most important).

+For 1 & 2, I'd recommend the [Zero to Mastery Data Science and Machine Learning Bootcamp](https://dbourke.link/ZTMMLcourse), it'll teach the fundamentals of machine learning and Python (I'm biased though, I also teach that course).

+### How is the course taught?

+All of the course materials are available for free in an online book at [learnpytorch.io](https://learnpytorch.io).
+If you like to read, I'd recommend going through the resources there.

+If you prefer to learn via video, the course is also taught in apprenticeship-style format, meaning I write PyTorch code, you write PyTorch code.

+There's a reason the course motto's include *if in doubt, run the code* and *experiment, experiment, experiment!*.

+My whole goal is to get you to do one thing: learn machine learning by writing PyTorch code.

+The code is all written via [Google Colab Notebooks](https://colab.research.google.com) (you could also use Jupyter Notebooks), an incredible free resource to experiment with machine learning.

+### What will I get if I finish the course?

+There's certificates and all that jazz if you go through the videos.

+But certificates are meh.

+You can consider this course a machine learning momentum builder.

+By the end, you'll have written hundreds of lines of PyTorch code.

+And will have been exposed to many of the most important concepts in machine learning.

+So when you go to build your own machine learning projects or inspect a public machine learning project made with PyTorch, it'll feel familiar and if it doesn't, at least you'll know where to look.

+### What will I build in the course?

+We start with the barebone fundamentals of PyTorch and machine learning, so even if you're new to machine learning you'll be caught up to speed.

+Then we’ll explore more advanced areas including PyTorch neural network classification, PyTorch workflows, computer vision, custom datasets, experiment tracking, model deployment, and my personal favorite: transfer learning, a powerful technique for taking what one machine learning model has learned on another problem and applying it to your own!

+Along the way you’ll build three milestone projects surrounding an overarching project called FoodVision, a neural network computer vision model to classify images of food.

+These milestone projects will help you practice use PyTorch to cover important machine learning concepts and create a portfolio you can to show employers and say "here's what I've done".

+### How do I get started?

+1. Click on one of the notebook (the ) or section links above like "[00.
+PyTorch Fundamentals](https://www.learnpytorch.io/00_pytorch_fundamentals/)"
+2. Click the "Open in Colab" button
+3. Press SHIFT+Enter a few times and see what happens.

+### My question isn't answered

+Please leave a [discussion](https://github.com/mrdbourke/pytorch-deep-learning/discussions) or send me an email directly: daniel (at) mrdbourke (dot) com.

 ## Log